 Deferred tax assets and liabilities reflect the net effects of net operating losses, or NOLs, and tax credit carryovers and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Realization of the deferred tax assets is contingent on future taxable income and based upon the level of historical losses, management has concluded that the deferred tax assets do not meet the more-likely-than-not threshold for realizability.
-Accordingly, a full valuation allowance continues to be recorded against the Company's deferred tax assets as of December 31, 2021 and 2020.
-The Company's valuation allowance increased by \$14.4 million and \$5.9 million for the years ended December 31, 2021 and 2020, respectively.
+Accordingly, a full valuation allowance continues to be recorded against the Company's deferred tax assets as of December 31, 2022 and 2021.
+The Company's valuation allowance decreased by \$7.5 million and increased \$14.4 million for the years ended December 31, 2022 and 2021, respectively.

-Significant components of the Company's net deferred tax assets as of December 31, 2021 and 2020 are as follows (in thousands):
+Significant components of the Company's net deferred tax assets as of December 31, 2022 and 2021 are as follows (in thousands):